schmug/VistAI/README.md

 Set `OPENROUTER_API_KEY` as a secret when deploying the Cloudflare worker.
 The worker will use this key unless you provide your own from the Settings page.
 Use `ACCESS_CONTROL_ALLOW_ORIGIN` to control which origins may access the Worker APIs.
-Provide `*` to allow any origin or a comma separated list of allowed origins.
+By default no cross-origin requests are allowed.
+Provide `*` for development or a comma separated list of allowed origins.

 ## D1 Database